Mental Health Therapist Near Me: Finding Individual Therapy

 Social workers

 Social workers can be divided into two categories (LCSW: Licensed Clinical Social Workers or LSW: Licensed Social Workers) often utilizing the acronyms LSW or LCSW.
-They are mental health care professionals who may practice social work with social groups, under-represented communities, treatment centers, human welfare organizations, non-profits, or as therapists in a counseling setting.
+They are mental health care professionals who may practice social work with social groups in community settings.
+They also have extensive experience providing quality care to under-represented communities, treatment centers, human welfare organizations, non-profits, or as therapists in a counseling setting.

 Psychiatrists

 Psychiatrists are medical doctors who attend medical school, like other doctors.
-They may have a medical residency before practicing.
-Often, psychiatrists offer medication, psychological testing, and general psychological counseling.
+They may have completed a medical residency before practicing.
+Often, psychiatrists offer clients medication management, psychological testing, and general psychological counseling for various mental health issues.
+A psychiatric nurse practitioner is another type of mental health professional similar to a psychiatrist, but they differ in their scope of practice and education.

 Psychologists

 Psychologists may work in a research-based setting, in a laboratory, or as medical doctors in some cases (such as neuropsychology).
-They may, at times, prescribe medication or perform diagnostic testing, but this is rare.
+They may, at times, prescribe medication or perform diagnostic testing on clients, but this is rare.

 Behavioral specialists